end2endzone/RapidAssist/INSTALL.md

 cmake ..
 ```

-Note:
-See [CMake Quick Tips](#cmake-quick-tips) section for more details on building the library.
+Note: See [CMake Quick Tips](#cmake-quick-tips) section for more details on building the library.

-3) Build the source code.
-Run `cmake --build . --config Release` or open the generated `.sln` file with Visual Studio.
+3) Build the source code:
+   1) On Windows, run `cmake --build . --config Release` or open the generated `.sln` file with Visual Studio.
+   2) On Linux, run `make` command.